 What is OneSearch?

-OneSearch is a new search platform that aggregates most of the library’s electronic and print resources, making them all searchable at the same time from one central location.
+OneSearch is Fordham's search platform that aggregates most of the library’s electronic and print resources, making them all searchable at the same time from one central location.
 The purpose of OneSearch is to streamline your research process; now, instead of having to go to the library catalog to search for books and individual databases to search for articles, you can do all of your searching through the OneSearch platform.

 What can I search using OneSearch?